-SC considers a receivable delinquent when an obligor fails to pay the required portion of the scheduled payment by the due date, as determined in accordance with SC's customary servicing practices.
+- SC considers a receivable delinquent when an obligor fails to pay the required portion of the scheduled payment by the due date, as determined in accordance with SC's customary servicing practices.
 In July 2019, SC made certain changes to its treatment of partial payments, as described under "Servicing by SC-Partial Payments" in this prospectus.
 Prior to these changes, the required minimum payment for all receivables originated by SC (other than receivables originated by SC through its "Chrysler Capital" channel) or acquired by SC from an unaffiliated third-party originator prior to January 1, 2017 was 50% of the scheduled payment; the required minimum payment for all other receivables in SC's managed portfolio was 90% of the scheduled payment.
 After implementing the July 2019 changes, the required minimum payment under SC's servicing practices for all receivables (regardless of origination channel or origination date) is 90% of the scheduled payment.
 Under SC's current accounting policy, which was in effect prior to the July 2019 changes to SC's servicing practices, a receivable is considered delinquent if an obligor fails to pay at least 90% of the scheduled payment (regardless of origination channel or origination date).
 For the delinquency data presented in this graph, the period of delinquency is based on the number of days payments are contractually past due and was determined based on SC's servicing practices related to partial payments as in effect at the time the obligor made the scheduled payment.
-See "The Receivables Pool-Delinquencies, Repossessions and Credit Losses" in this prospectus.
+See "The Receivables Pool-Delinquencies, Repossessions and Credit Losses" in this prospectus. - (3) Investors are encouraged to carefully review the information set forth under "Static Pool Information About Certain Previous Securitizations" in this Appendix A, which contains the underlying historical data used in preparing the above chart.
+Pool characteristics will vary from transaction to transaction and investors are encouraged to carefully review the characteristics of the receivables for the transaction represented in the above graph set forth under "Summary Information for Prior Securitized Pools" in this Appendix A. Performance may also vary from transaction to transaction, and there can be no assurance that the performance of the prior transactions will correspond to or be an accurate predictor of the performance of the receivables.